Medmastery: Mortality rate

 The team at Medmastery are providing LITFL readers with a series of FOAMed courses from across their website.

 Mortality rates are amongst the most important indicators in epidemiology.
 They are used when trying to express the risk of dying from a certain disease.
-In this video, Franz Weisbauer explains the nuts and bolts of mortality rates; how to calculate mortality rates for various subgroups; the concept of proportionate mortality; and understand why proportionate mortality is not a measure of risk.
+In this video from Epidemiology Essentials, Franz Weisbauer explains the nuts and bolts of mortality rates; how to calculate mortality rates for various subgroups; the concept of proportionate mortality; and understand why proportionate mortality is not a measure of risk.

 - Mortality Rate